Khwesten/LombokLike/README.md

-# GettersAndSetters
+# Lombok-like
-You don't need create all getters and setters in your class, only create attributes and comment it for display in your IDE.
+You don't need create all getters and setters in your class.
+Only create attributes extends lombok-like and comment it for display in your IDE autocomplete.

 ## Version

+@2.1.0 - Throw an exception.

 @2.0.0 - Removed abstract methods and change reflection to closure.

-@1.2.1 - Change name of methos from __get to get to override.
+@1.2.1 - Change name of methods from __get to get for override.

 @1.2.0 - Remove support to codes with underscore and improve to use private attributes.